Stable approximation of Helmholtz solutions in the disk by evanescent plane waves

+\end{definition} In this definition, \(J_{p}\) is the usual Bessel function of the first kind\ \cite[Eq.~(10.2.2)]{DLMF} and $\imath$ the imaginary unit $\imath^2=-1$.
+The space \(\mathcal{B}\) is a strict subspace of \(H^{1}(B_{1})\), whose elements are solutions of the Helmholtz equation, see Lemma~\ref{lem:B_space_Helmholtz_solution} below.
 A representation of the real part of some circular waves is given in Figure~\ref{fig:bptilde_k16_real}.
 We will refer to the circular waves with mode number \(|p| < \kappa\) as \emph{propagative} modes.
 The `energy' of such modes is distributed in the bulk of the domain.
 On the contrary, for \(|p| \gg \kappa\), the circular waves are termed \emph{evanescent}.
 Their `energy' is concentrated near the boundary of the domain.
 In between, the waves such that \(|p| \approx \kappa\) are called \emph{grazing} modes.

 \begin{lemma} The space \(\left(\mathcal{B},\, \|\cdot\|_{\mathcal{B}}\right)\) is a Hilbert space and the family \(\{b_{p}\}_{p\in\mathbb{Z}}\) is a Hilbert basis (i.e.~an orthonormal basis):